 If you have a CDL from another state or jurisdiction, you must convert it to a DC DMV CDL if you remain in the District for more than 30 days.

 To convert your out-of-state CDL, you must meet the requirements and follow the steps listed below.
-You must visit the Brentwood Commercial Driver License Center to convert your CDL in person.
-Information on the Brentwood Center is available at the link below:
+You must visit the Deanwood Commercial Driver License Center to convert your CDL in person.
+Information on the Deanwood Center is available at the link below:

 - You must be a resident of the District.